misko/mlipview/backend_design.md

 - **Calculator handle**: `_PredictDeploy` installs its Ray handle via `install_predict_handle()`. `model_runtime.get_calculator()` builds lightweight `FAIRChemCalculator` instances on demand so each worker can attach UMA to ASE `Atoms`.

 ## Session state and concurrency
-- **Per-connection state**: `SessionState` tracks current geometry arrays (numpy), velocities, forces, simulation parameters, counters, and staged sparse deltas for updates received while the simulation loop is running.
+- **Per-connection state**: `SessionState` tracks current geometry arrays (numpy), velocities, forces, simulation parameters, counters, and a simple `need_idle_emit` flag used to schedule idle recomputes.
 - **Concurrency model**: each WebSocket spawns three async tasks:
   1. `_reader()` to pull protobuf frames into a deque.
   2. `recv_loop()` to coalesce and dispatch messages.